Carpetfizz/Jimgur/README.md

 * Authenticates and gets data from [imgur API](https://api.imgur.com/)

-* Posts comment with direct link to image on reddit
+* Posts comment with direct link to image(s) on reddit

 ##Deploy Jimgur